Saturday, July 12, 2025

 A recent transplant to the UWS, Nandita enjoys getting involved in her neighborhood and getting outdoors.
 While she mostly makes Indian food, she loves making simplified versions of dishes that are easy to prepare on weekdays and incorporate local ingredients.
 Her go-tos are fun and tasty vegetable and lentil stews.
 Favorite dishes include rhubarb rice, aloo saag, cabbage kootu (a rich and thick cabbage, peas, and carrot stew).

-Cream of the Crop Week 2: Kohlrabi Salad
+Cream of the Crop Recipe Week 4: Beets and Kohlrabi with Their Greens

 by Miriam Meir